HarvardOpenData/HODP-Docs/docs/webapp-guide.md

 1. Create a short, descriptive branch off of the main branch with your initials and the feature
     - E.g. `git checkout -b mk-homepage`
 2. Navigate to `web > src > interactives` and create a file for your component.
-Follow the file and component-naming conventions: if your component name is `BlogPost`, your file should be named `blog-post.js`.
-If your component requires multiple sub-components, create a folder within `interactives` to keep everything organized.
+    - Follow the file and component-naming conventions: if your component is named `BlogPost`, your file should be named `blog-post.js`.
+    - If your component requires multiple sub-components, create a folder within `interactives` to keep everything organized.
 3. Test your component by importing and adding it to the `404.js` page within `web > src > pages`.
-Since we don't have a dedicated testing page, this is our makeshift way of checking whether the component renders properly.
+Since we don't have a dedicated preview page, this is our makeshift way of checking whether the component renders properly.
 Make sure to delete the component and the import once you've verified that it's working!
-4. Next, add your component as an input option for Sanity.
-This will allow your content editor to pull your React component directly into the story.
+4. Add your component as an option to the general `ReactComponent` type of block content.
+This will allow your content editor to pull your React component directly into the Sanity project.
 In `components > block-content > react-component.js`, import your component and add it to the switch statement.
-Make sure to follow the existing formatting.
 5. Run `prettier --write "**/*.js"` in the `hodp-website` directory to fix any formatting issues.
 6. Push your changes and make a pull request in GitHub so we can review your code.
 Once we've approved your changes, we'll merge them into the main branch.
 Congrats! 🎉